RyanElizondo/StopWatch/README.md

 # StopWatch
+Stopwatch program that I made to learn how to the 'ActionEvent', 'ActionListener', and 'Jframe' features in java.
-Staopwatch program that opens up a window with the elapsed time displayed and start, stop and reset buttons.
+*HOW TO USE* Simply run the program and a window will open with a stopwatch with the option to start, stop or reset it.